 Play EAST!
 Recreation has issued a statement regarding the continuation of Summer 2020 programs in light of COVID-19.

 The State of Oregon has provided funding to different agencies across the state for rent assistance for those affected by COVID-19.
-Click here for more information on eligibility and how to contact your local agency.
+Visit our Oregon Rent Relief Due to COVID-19 news post for more information on eligibility and how to contact your local agency.

 Multnomah County did not submit an application to re-open the county on May 15th.
 Instead, they have issued a status report.

 Here are a few statewide changes:

 - All businesses must require employees, contractors and volunteers to wear a mask, face shield, or face covering, unless an accommodation for people with disabilities or other exemption applies.

 - All retail businesses can re-open.
 All retail businesses are now required to limit the number of customers to ensure at least 6 feet of distance between everyone in the store.
 Post signs listing COVID-19 symptoms.
 Increase sanitization of high traffic areas.
 Businesses are required to provide cloth, paper or disposable face coverings for employees.